medkit-lib/medkit/docs/tutorial/context_detection.md

 ## Sentence splitting

-We have already seen sentence splitting [previously](../user_guide/first_steps.md) and we will reuse the same code, with a little addition: we want the section information to be propagated onto the sentences, ie. we want to be able to tell in which section a sentence belongs.
+We have covered sentence splitting [previously](../user_guide/first_steps.md), and will reuse the same code, with a little addition: we want the section information to be propagated onto the sentences, i.e. we want to be able to tell in which section a sentence belongs.

 For this, we will use the `attrs_to_copy` init parameter.
 It takes a list of labels that we want to copy from the input segments to the new sentences segments created by the operation.
 Here, we will use it to copy the "section" attribute of the section segments (which has the section name as value):

 :::{code}
 from medkit.text.segmentation import SentenceTokenizer